 # Introduction

 Private governance initiatives, such as product certification programs, have targeted farm and factory working conditions, greenhouse gas emissions, and fishery, mine, and forest management [@Auld2014; @Bartley2003; @Bozzi2012; @Hudson2003; @VanderVen2015; @Vince2017].
 Many of these programs were founded by activists who were dissatisfied with public regulations.
-Using tactics such as boycotts as “sticks” and brand-boosting praise as “carrots,” activists attempt to pressure companies to comply with certification programs that go beyond the requirements of public laws [@Cashore2002].
+Using tactics such as boycotts as “sticks” and brand-boosting praise as “carrots,” activists attempt to pressure companies to comply with certification programs that exceeed the requirements of public laws [@Cashore2002].
 When buyers add certification criteria to their purchasing policies and contracts, those certification programs gain power to regulate how commodities are produced.
 Industry groups often resist these efforts at private (i.e. non-state) regulation, in some cases launching competing certification programs to offer more “business-friendly” alternatives.

-Debates among supporters of activist-backed programs and industry-backed alternatives often center on the relative stringency of each program’s regulatory requirements.
+Public debates among supporters of activist-backed programs and industry-backed alternatives often center on the relative stringency of each program’s regulatory requirements.
 Compared to governments, which enjoy sovereign authority, it is especially vital for private organizations to achieve and maintain legitimacy in the eyes of both those they aim to empower and those they seek to regulate [@Bartley2007; @Bodansky1999; @Cashore2002].
-One way they achieve and maintain legitimacy is through claims about the stringency of their requirements.
+The stringency of program requirements is often central to both positive and negative evaluations of legitimacy.

 Concepts of regulatory stringency are also at the center of conflicting theoretical and empirical claims from scholars across political science, economics, and sociology about the potential effects of these programs and how and why they evolve.
 A key motivation behind this research is understanding whether the social and market forces driving private regulations lead to similar patterns observed in public regulations, such as a “race to the bottom” as governments attempt to attract capital, a “race to the middle” as shared expectations emerge, or a “race to the top” as companies operating in areas with more stringent regulations lobby to equalize requirements across jurisdictions [@Berger1996; @Rodrik2004; @Vogel1995].
 While private governance scholars have made great strides, imprecise, incomplete, and inconsistent measures of regulatory stringency have hindered efforts to compare these regulations and assess theories about why they change.
 We argue that more attention to measurement can explain seemingly contradictory findings and allow for more tractable statements of theory.
 To be sure, concepts of regulatory stringency interest students of both public policy and private governance, but whereas a rich public policy scholarship has emerged to measure and explain public policy change [@Green-Pedersen2007; @Hall1993; @Howlett2014], private governance scholarship gives much less attention to the concept of policy change.